This easy step-by-step photo tutorial will teach you how to can peaches in no time! Who knew canning peaches could be so easy?

 Take peach and slice in half, following the “seam” on the peach.
 Gently twist both pieces and pull apart.
 Remove the seed by putting the tip of your knife under the peach pit and pulling toward you.
 Peel peach.

 Some people like to dip their peaches in boiling water to help remove the peel, but I’ve found that if your peaches are nice and ripe, generally they are easy to peel without needing to do that.
 Just start at the top of the peach where the stem would be and carefully grab the skin with your knife.
 Pull gently and often you’ll get most of the skin in one try.
-The upside too is that I feel like your peach stays more fresh because it isn’t cooked at all by the boiling water!
+The upside is that I feel like your peach stays fresher because it isn’t cooked at all by the boiling water.

 3. Slice/Dice (optional)

 Cut your peaches into whatever size pieces you prefer.

 Traditionally, people canned peaches in halves.
 But I like to cut them into smaller bite sized pieces both because I can get more peaches in each jar (which saves me time and uses less canning jars!) and also because the bite sized pieces are easier to eat, especially for my children.

 If you decide to dice your peaches, a fast way to do it is to cup half of a peach in the palm of your one hand, and with the other cut the peach first in half and then each of those to pieces in half again.
 This will leave you with 4 long pieces.
 Then just cut across those pieces to two or three times to create nice, bite sized pieces.